mdedwards/slippery-chicken/sc/src/app-skeleton/_readme.txt

 but from then on it should be much faster.

 Prerequisites:
-Emacs (either /Applications/Emacs.app or /Applications/Aquamacs.app)
+* Emacs (either /Applications/Emacs.app or /Applications/Aquamacs.app)
-The GNU C compiler (gcc), which comes with Apple's developer tools
+* The GNU C compiler (gcc), which comes with Apple's developer tools

+Known issues:
+* If the app is in a folder whose name (or parents' names) has spaces it might just hang forever.
+* SBCL spits out loads or (really unhelpful) warnings--just ignore them.

 If there are any problems, please post the error messages to http://groups.google.com/group/slippery-chicken